 An Introduction to Botany, by Dr. Catherine Kleier

 Catherine Kleier, Ph.D. is an American professor of biology specializing in botany and plant pathology.
-An Introduction to Botany, with Dr. Catherine Kleier is presented by The Great Courses.
+Plant Science: An Introduction to Botany, with Dr. Catherine Kleier is presented by The Great Courses.

 Botany & Wildcrafting, by Kristine Brown et al.